 - “Is Gloucestershire County Council or the Police and Crime Commissioner best placed to oversee the county’s fire and rescue service? - is the question being put to local stakeholders in a public consultation.

-- Fire Services are historically run by local councils but the Government believes governance by a fire commissioner will bring greater accountability and transparency
+- Fire Services are historically run by local councils but the Government believes governance by Police and Crime Commissioners (PCCs) will bring greater accountability and transparency

-- Gloucestershire’s PCC Martin Surl has produced a business case highlighting the need for tighter governance, sustainable finances and enhanced community safety.
+- Gloucestershire’s PCC Martin Surl believes the change would result in tighter governance, sustainable finances and enhanced community safety.

-- It promises closer collaboration between police and fire services, greater visibility, a better use of public buildings and a clearer understanding of what the public gets for its money.
+- The business case sets how closer collaboration between police and fire services would result in greater visibility, a better use of public buildings and a clearer understanding of what the public gets for its money.

-- The public consultation with stakeholders will run until December 21
+- The public consultation, including key stakeholders will run until 21 December 2018

-For the second time in just over a year Gloucestershire’s Police and Crime Commissioner (PCC) Martin Surl is launching a public discussion over who should oversee Gloucestershire’s Fire and Rescue Service (GFRS).
+Gloucestershire’s Police and Crime Commissioner (PCC) Martin Surl is launching a public consultation over who should run Gloucestershire’s Fire and Rescue Service (GFRS).

 At the heart of the consultation is whether the county council is the right body to supervise the organisation – or whether it would benefit from change.

 “This is not a takeover bid and never has been.
-But recent events have revealed serious failures of governance and leadership at the top of GFRS and the firefighters deserve better.
-When you consider the benefits we've seen in terms of openness, accountability and transparency in respect of the police service, if that can be applied to the fire service then it is an opportunity we should explore.
+But when you consider the benefits we've seen in terms of openness, accountability and transparency in respect of the police service, if that can be applied to the fire service then it is an opportunity we should explore”.